CurtisLusmore/ghp/README.md

 2. Check whether `$path.html` points to a file, if so serve that file
 3. Check whether `404.html` is a file, if so serve that file as a 404
 4. Serve a 404
+5. If any of the above results in serving a markdown file (extension `.md`), render the contents as HTML by using the [GitHub Markdown API][3].

 ## Getting It
 From source (requires installing Go):